 The chatty neighbor, named Josh, did call me exactly when he said he would.
 He arranged our meeting.
 After dinner.
 In the Plaza.
 Tuesday night.

-The man from 4B, Josh’s “boss”, was wearing khaki shorts, a black button up shirt.
+The man from 4B, Josh’s “boss”, was wearing khaki shorts and a black button-up shirt.
 He was taller than me.
 His shoulders were broad.
 He was definitely tall, dark and handsome.
 He walked right up to me, looked me in the eye, shook my hand and said, “Hi.
 I’m Nathan.”

 He was warm in his demeanor.
 He seemed safe.
-His hand shake was comforting to me.
+His handshake was comforting to me.
 We talked in a group and then some by ourselves at a table.
-He lived in Bismarck, North Dakota, from a small town 100 miles from there.
-I had opportunity to be in other locations but had firmly chosen North Dakota, my home, to raise my son.
+He lived in Bismarck, North Dakota and was originally from a small town 100 miles from there.
+I was from North Dakota and had the opportunity to be in other locations but had firmly chosen North Dakota, my home, to raise my son.
+A fellow North Dakotan was easy for me to connect to.

 And here we both were in Kansas City, on business.
-He wasn’t suppose to be flying on Monday and certainly didn’t know he had bumped me from my first class seat.
+Nathan wasn’t supposed to be flying on Monday and certainly didn’t know he had bumped me from my first class seat.
 His Sunday night flight had mechanical problems, delaying him to the Monday morning flight.

 Nathan liked to fish on weekends.
 He owned a house he was remodeling.
 He had a golden lab, Charlie.
 He was a sales manager, traveling weekly.
 It was a small talk but the more we chatted the better I felt about him.